 During the lifetime of a trust, the team can advise on:

-- the Income Tax and Capital Gains Tax rates and allowances for trusts, which are different from those for individuals
+- The Income Tax and Capital Gains Tax rates and allowances for trusts which are different from those for individuals,

-- payment of Inheritance Tax on starting or ending a trust and during the trust’s lifetime
+- Payment of Inheritance Tax on starting or ending a trust, and during the trusts’ lifetime

-- trustees’ legal duties and responsibilities towards the beneficiaries of the trust
+- Trustees’ legal duties and responsibilities towards the beneficiaries of the trust

-- the effect of the trust on a beneficiary’s welfare benefits
+- The effect of the trust on a beneficiary’s welfare benefits

-Declarations of Trust – Jointly Owned Property
+Declaration of Trust – Jointly Owned Property

-Declarations of Trust are essential when:
+Declaration of Trusts are essential when:

-- Acquiring a home or other property with someone else, particularly with someone other than your spouse
+- Acquiring a home or other property with someone else, particularly with someone other than your spouse.

-- Contributing to the purchase or improvement of a property in somebody else’s name
+- Contributing to the purchase or improvement of a property in somebody else’s name.